zzzlip/langraph-AI-Accompany-Agent/README.md

 - Ensure that the `uploads` and `talk_picture` directories have write permissions.
 - Valid API keys for AI services are required to use all features.

-## Areas for Improvement:
-- Poor concurrency: Since most people are unwilling to pay for Google models (too expensive), and although Google models are free, they have concurrency and speed limits, I did not implement asynchronous development.
-The entire project is synchronous.
-My original intention was to run it locally.
-- Text generation takes about 3-5 seconds (if an image is needed, it increases to ~8 seconds).
-Unlike simple chatbots, this project involves many additional steps (e.g., long-term memory retrieval, image generation), which adds processing time but enhances quality and experience.
-- No real-time text streaming: Since the reply text is generated within langgraph nodes, it's not straightforward to stream the output (would require callbacks or external message queues, which is complex - so I skipped it for simplicity!).

-## Summary

-This project is ideal for those learning langchain or langgraph for agent development, or for exploring prompt engineering (few-shot, COT, TOT) and workflow design.
-It also has strong potential for further development.
-For example, to enrich character personalities, you could integrate APIs for daily life information (e.g., trending topics, weather, search) and transform internal chains into react_agents.
-Additionally, the diary and Moments generation can be separated from the main agent and developed as independent agents using multi-agent architectures like swarm or supervisor, with research into faster and better inter-agent communication.